Azure/Azure-Sentinel/Tools/ARM-Templates/DataConnectors/README.md

 # Azure Sentinel Data Connector sample ARM templates

 The templates in this folder allow you to onboard data connectors in Azure Sentinel.

+***DISCLAIMER:*** *as of today, these templates can be used only for first time deployment and not for updates.
+We are working to add update support soon.*

 You can try them with the following links:

 | Data Connector | Deploy |
 | :---| :---|